ValLaroche/LOAD_subtyping/CONTRIBUTING.md

 When creating an issue:
 - Please use short terms in title (such as "BUG:"; "IMPROVEMENT:"; "REQUEST:") followed by a concise description.
 - Please describe the issue clearly

-#### The ultimate goal, vision, or roadmap for the project
-The ultimate goal for this project is to create a standalone repository which contains all information to start, use and perform the task for a new user.

 #### How to contact those in charge of the project
 To contact me, please send an email to v.laroche@maasctrichtuniversity.nl.